 How to qualify for the Modified Quarantine Program for out-of-state students

-In accordance with the Procedures, a State-approved COVID-19 Test is a nucleic acid amplification test (NAAT) or PCR test, approved or authorized by the U.S. Food and Drug Administration, pursuant to the Emergency Use Authorization, that is conducted at a CLIA-licensed or certified test laboratory.
+In accordance with the State of Hawaiʻi COVID-19 Modified Quarantine Procedures for University Students, a State-approved COVID-19 Test is a nucleic acid amplification test (NAAT) or PCR test, approved or authorized by the U.S. Food and Drug Administration, pursuant to the Emergency Use Authorization, that is conducted at a CLIA-licensed or certified test laboratory.
 Currently the Rapid Antigen, Antibody, and tests taken in foreign countries, are not approved tests by the Hawaiʻi State Department of Health for the Modified Quarantine Program.

 Mandatory daily health screening and weekly check-ins

-All students in the Modified Quarantine Program will be required to conduct daily health checks and report them (via the UH app when it is available) that monitors COVID-19 symptoms.
-The university will also phone every student periodically and ask a series of questions to ensure that students are following the requirements of the program.
+All students in the Modified Quarantine Program will be required to conduct daily health checks and report them (via the LumiSight UH mobile app (Android, iOS, or web form) that monitors/screens for COVID-19 symptoms.
+Students in MQ must also complete daily location checks via the LumiSight UH mobile app.
+The university will phone every student periodically and ask a series of questions to ensure that students are following the requirements of the program.
 Both the daily check ins and phone calls will only take a few minutes each time.
 Students who do not complete the daily check in or cannot be reached for the phone calls will be subject to sanctions for violation of the university’s student conduct code, which could include suspension or expulsion.